gunnarsundberg/coronalink-dash/README.md

 # covid-tracker-dashboard

-Dashboard created using the data from covid-tracker
+Dashboard created using the data from [covid-tracker](https://covidtracking.com).

 ## Build Setup